 Answers the Question

 How much better is an investment than one free of risk?

 Named after Jack Treynor, the Treynor ratio measures the compensation that an investor received from taking on additional risk.
 The higher the ratio, the greater the reward.

 - Treynor measure

 - Being able to understand expected and actual returns on investments provides a vital point of feedback for understanding how well investors are compensating for risk, and how much of a premium they expect for doing so.

 Formula(s) to Calculate Treynor Ratio

-- TREYNOR RATIO = (PORTFOLIO'S RETURN - RISK FREE RETURN) / PORTFOLIO'S BETA
+- TREYNOR RATIO = (PORTFOLIO RETURN IN PERCENT - RISK FREE RETURN IN PERCENT) / PORTFOLIO BETA

 - Assuming that a stock that moves with the market is somehow moving do to its own unique peculiarities.
-This formula will make such make such incorrect assumptions obvious.
+This formula will make such incorrect assumptions obvious.